 A component of MARA’s robust financial health that wasn’t in the original company narrative is its expanding position in artificial intelligence and high-performance computing infrastructure.

-Starting in 2025 and accelerating into 2026, MARA moved beyond pure-play Bitcoin mining toward what it describes as a “digital energy and infrastructure” model.
+Starting in 2026 and accelerating, MARA moved beyond pure-play Bitcoin mining toward what it describes as a “digital energy and infrastructure” model.
 The core logic: MARA controls large quantities of power infrastructure.
 Bitcoin mining is one use of that power.
 AI workloads are another — and often a higher-margin one.

 Specifically, MARA acquired a majority stake in Exaion, a compute infrastructure company, and signed a strategic agreement with Starwood Digital Ventures to jointly develop over 1 GW of initial AI and HPC capacity.
 The company’s stated strategy is to evaluate each megawatt of power across three uses: Bitcoin mining, grid participation, and AI compute — allocating to wherever the return is highest.